Building Trust. Changing Lives.

-The Boston PAL Build Your Path youth program will be offered starting in the Spring of 2023, and will empower our inner-city youth to be leaders of tomorrow through public service education, community service and outreach.
+The Boston PAL Build Your Path youth program is in development, and will empower our inner-city youth to be leaders of tomorrow through public service education, community service and outreach.
 BYP will provide challenging experiences to high school students to help develop leadership skills, participate in civil discourse and the legislative process, and discover career paths through live and virtual internships, worksite visits, guest speakers and career counselors.
 The BYP program will use new tools to assist youth in career matching and exploration, support participants with college and job applications, tour college and corporate campuses, and meet with admissions officers and human resources departments.

 PAL Life Skills Program is focused on helping our youth acquire the life and career skills to build a productive and positive future path.
 Opportunities include hearing from CEOs & Leaders; gaining exposure to different industries, businesses and career paths; taking tours at local companies; participating in workshops on resume building, financial independence, and more.